Gleejr/osticket-prereqs/README.md

 <h3>Install OsTicket</h3>
 <p>
-29. Once OsTicket zip folder has downloaded, open the folder and copy the upload folder.
+29. Download the osTicket v1.15.8 zip folder.
+Once the osTicket zip folder has downloaded, open the folder and copy the 'upload' folder.
 </p>

 <p>